Sign In / Sign Out

 Applications received after the deadline for fall admission may be reviewed and considered; however, we cannot guarantee that the application will receive the same consideration as if it was sent on time.
 In addition, the applicant may not be eligible for special scholarships or fellowships.
 International students must consider important dates for the issuance of immigration documents.
 Please refer to the following website for this information: https://students.asu.edu/international/immigration.

-Do all supporting documents need to be submitted by the deadline date?
+Do all supporting documents need to be submitted by the deadline?

-Supporting documents may be submitted after the deadline; however, preference is given to applicants whose files are complete by the application date.
+Supporting documents may be submitted after the deadline; however, preference may be given to applicants whose files are complete by the application date.
+Students are encouraged to submit applications early to allow time for items being sent by other parties (letters of recommendation, transcripts, etc.) to be received.

 Should I contact individual professors to see if they will consider me for their research group?